Edward H. Fickett: Biography

-A fourth generation Angeleno, Fickett was born May 19, 1916, in Los Angeles, California.
+A fourth-generation Angeleno, Fickett was born May 19, 1916, in Los Angeles, California.
 He attended Beverly Hills High School and the University of Southern California.
-He also attended Art Center College of Design from 1937 to 1940.
+He also attended Art Center College of Design.
 Fickett was a draftsman under the architects Paul Williams, Sumner Spaulding, and Gordon B. Kaufman, architect of Santa Anita Park Racetrack.

-In August 1942, Fickett served in the United States Navy Civil Engineer Corps.
+Fickett served in the United States Navy Civil Engineer Corps Sea Bees.
 He was Assistant Officer in Charge of Construction Unit 26, Civil Engineer Corps which oversaw construction of Long Range Aids to Navigation Stations located in the South Pacific.
 In 1946, Fickett left the Navy as a lieutenant commander.

+He graduated with a degree in Architectural from the University of Southern California.
+He also attended Art Center College of Design.
+He received a Master's Degree in both Architecture and Engineering from MIT.

+Fickett was a Lieutenant Commander in the U.S. Navy in the Civil Engineering Corps known as the "Sea Bees".
+He was in charge of the Pacific Arena.

-After World War II, Fickett was a partner in a private architectural firm located in Los Angeles with Francis Heusel, and founded his own firm in 1948.
+After World War II, Fickett was a partner in a private architectural firm located in Los Angeles with Francis Heusel and founded his own firm in 1944.
 He was admitted to corporate membership in the American Institute of Architects (AIA) on April 7, 1950.
-Shortly thereafter, he formulated and participated in the AIA's "University Lecture Series" bringing along colleagues, A. Quincy Jones, Rudolph Schindler and Richard Neutra.
+Shortly after that, he formulated and participated in the AIA's "University Lecture Series" bringing along colleagues, A. Quincy Jones, Rudolph Schindler, Richard Neutra, Frank Lloyd Wright, and Buckminster Fuller.

-He was Architectural Advisor to Eisenhower and a consultant to the Federal Government on housing.
+He was the Architectural Advisor to PresenEisenhower and a consultant to the Federal Government on housing.
 The Federal Housing Administration sought out a seven-member panel, including Fickett, to study and make recommendations for revision of the Federal architectural code.
-This committee was known as the Architectural Standards Advisory committee, FHA.
+This committee was known as the Architectural Standards Advisory Committee, FHA.
 Federal Housing Commissioner, Norman P. Mason declared in 1955, "A prime objective of the Architectural Standards Division to be the development of quality homes at low cost."
-In 1959, Fickett was appointed to the Federal Housing Advisory Board where, with other members, rewrote the Minimum Property Requirements guide for builders.
+In 1959, Fickett was appointed to the Federal Housing Advisory Board where rewrote the Minimum Property Requirements guide for builders.
 Many specifications and guidelines created during this period for the FHA are still being used today.

 Fickett designed more than 60,000 post-war homes, along the way pioneering and promoting many of the concepts now seen as synonymous with California Modernism.
 Fickett was responsible for the planning and design of over seventy residential communities containing in excess of 40,000 single-family dwellings.
-Fourteen of these developments have been cited by the AIA, NAHB along with numerous trade and professional magazines for their excellence of design.
+Fourteen of these developments have been cited by the AIA, and NAHB along with numerous trade and professional magazines for their design excellence.
 Better Homes and Gardens declared Fickett, "The Frank LLoyd Wright of the 1950s".